au-nlp/project-milestone-p2-group-9/README.md

 ---

 ### 2. Evaluation and Visualization

-This step serves two purposes: (1) to assess the performance of the summarization, role-specific outputs, and conflict detection modules, and (2) to provide interpretable visualizations that highlight the **novel contributions** of the system.

-### 2. Evaluation and Visualization
 - **Automatic Metrics:** ROUGE, BERTScore for summaries; stance accuracy against human labels.
 - **Qualitative Inspection:** Assess coherence, role separation, and alignment with source dialogue.